Pre Sealing Encaustic Tiles

 Aqua Mix® ProBlock is a water based penetrating sealer designed to resist staining caused by water soluble minerals (including picture framing effect) which are normally absorbed through the back of the tile during installation.
 It also helps resist efflorescence migration.

 If applying an Enhancing Sealer as the final surface seal, DO NOT apply any ProBlock to the top surface as it will stop the penetration of enhancing sealers.
 Please contact Aqua Mix® prior to installation if an enhancer is specified for use.

 If the tile does not require to be pre-sealed, it is highly recommended to apply a coat of the final sealer on the surface prior to grouting.
 This is to act as a grout release and assist in the grout clean-up process.
 This is very important as acidic cleaners cannot be used to removed cured grout residue.

-IMPORTANT: It is not recommend to use pigmented coloured grouts on cement tiles, as they can become embedded into the surface of the tile.
+IMPORTANT: It is not recommended to use pigmented coloured grouts on cement tiles, as they can become embedded into the surface of the tile.
 This can be very difficult to rectify as acidic cleaners cannot be used.

 If a pigmented coloured grout is desired, we recommend that you apply a coat of Aqua Mix® Grout Release to the surface prior to grouting.

 It is important that all of the grout haze is removed between 3-10 days.
 A minimum of 3 days for the the grout to cure and harden, and no longer than 10 days or it may need to be mechanically removed.